cliosight/Docs/README.md

 - [Email Notification](#email)

 ## SQL Interface for Structured Data <a name="sql"></a>
-Our interface and APIs enable users to perform a wide range of analytical operations, encompassing both the in-house and user-owned relational and non-relational databases.
-As we continue to evolve, we plan to expand our compatibility to various cloud platform-specific databases and distributed ledgers.
+Our interface with APIs enable users to perform a wide range of analytical operations, encompassing both the in-house and user-owned databases.
+As we continue to evolve, we plan to expand our compatibility to various cloud platform specific databases, data warehouses and distributed ledgers.

 ## Support for Multiple Datasources <a name="datasources"></a>
 Schemas created are segregated based on datasources.
 Users on the [free tier](#freetier) will have access to the in-built database only with a **shared connection pool**.
 They will be able to choose from a list of the top databases.